-The University’s operating surplus for the year was $196 million or 4% of revenue, higher than last year’s operating surplus of $114 million, or 2% of revenue.
-The balance sheet was strengthened this past year as net assets increased by $2.9 billion, or 7%, to $47.0 billion.
-The increase in net assets was driven by investment returns on the endowment, generous campaign contributions, and a disciplined focus on expenses.
-Moody's and Standard & Poor's both reconfirmed Harvard's AAA rating this past year.
+The University’s operating surplus for the year was $298 million, or 5% of operating revenues.
+The balance sheet was strengthened this past year as net assets increased by $2.3 billion to $49.3 billion.
+The increase in net assets was driven by investment returns on the endowment, generous contributions, and a disciplined focus on financial management.
+Moody's and Standard & Poor's both reconfirmed Harvard's AAA rating this past year

 |Endowment income made available for operations||35%|

-Total operating expenses increased by 3% to $5.0 billion.
-Compensation expense (i.e. salaries, wages and benefits), which represents approximately half of the University's total operating expense, increased 2%, exceeding $2.5 billion.
+Total operating expenses increased by 4% to $5.2 billion.
+Compensation expense (i.e. salaries, wages and benefits), which represents approximately half of the University's total operating expense, increased 4%.

 Harvard’s endowment is a dedicated and permanent source of support for the University and its mission of teaching and research, in the present and forever.
 The aggregate endowment is made up of more than 13,000 individual endowments created over the last 350 years, which support faculty and students, including professorships and financial aid for undergraduates, graduate fellowships, and student life and activities.

 Donor contributions to the endowment have enabled leading financial aid programs, groundbreaking discoveries in scientific research, and hundreds of professorships across a wide range of academic fields.

 Distributions from Harvard’s endowment provide a critical source of funding for the University.
 The endowment distributed $1.9 billion in the fiscal year 2019.